-Contacting the instructor and TAs
+Contacting the instructor and TA/ULAss

-- Piazza is the best way to reach the instructor and TAs for any course related queries.
+- Piazza is the best way to reach the instructor and TA/ULAs for any course related queries.
 We can refer back to our previous discussions here and also as it will be visible to the entire class.
 So, the other students will be able to get benefit from it.
-Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question.
+Not all posts require a reply from the instructor/TA/ULA and often it is better for students to hash out an answer to a question.
 But inform the instructor if you do not get a reply within 24 hours. - Sending email to the Instructor (ehsans@onid.oregonstate.edu) is the preferred way to only for matters of a personal nature related to the course (please include the prefix CS-225_40X_Term Name in the subject) or if you have not received a reply to your post on Piazza.
 If needed, Slack for discussion can be used.
-Please resend the email if the instructor does not respond within 24 hours. - We will have constant TA support, so it should be possible to get office hour help throughout the term.
-Please create a private post on Piazza in advance to ensure that you get help when you ask for it.
-You will find the contact information of the Instructor and TAs on Canvas. - We will maintain virtual office hours using Slack.
-At the beginning and end of each office hour session, the TA would put up a message on the Slack channel(#office_hours) informing so. - The TAs and myself try the best we can to monitor Canvas email.
-But there are less options to sort and filter mail via that system so there is a much higher likely-hood that we will miss things that get sent via Canvas mail.
+Please resend the email if the instructor does not respond within 24 hours. - We will have constant TA/ULA support, so it should be possible to get office hour help throughout the term.
+You will find the contact information of the Instructor and TAs on Canvas and Piazza. - We will maintain weekly virtual office hours using Slack.
+At the beginning and end of each office hour session, the TA/ULA would put up a message on the Slack channel(#office_hours) informing so. - The TAs/ULAs and myself try the best we can to monitor Canvas email.
+But there are less options to sort and filter mail via that system so there is a much higher likelyhood that we will miss things that get sent via Canvas mail.
 So, I strongly recommend that you do not use it.